Patient Rights Under Florida Transparency Act Of 2016

 Services Provided by ASC Surgery Center, a state-licensed health care facility.

 The Eye Associates Surgery Center schedules patient care when your physician schedules a procedure for you at this surgery center.
-The facility has one fee that covers the following items: Nursing, technician and related services; use of the facility; testing for certain lab tests performed at the surgery center just as glucose (blood sugar), pregnancy, and hemoglobin; medications administered before, during and after your surgery while in the facility; surgical supplies used by the physician and staff; equipment used in the facility; surgical dressings; implants except those specifically classified as premium implants that require additional patient payment.
+The facility has a fee that covers the following items: Nursing, technician and related services; use of the facility; testing for certain lab tests performed at the surgery center just as glucose (blood sugar), pregnancy, and hemoglobin; medications administered before, during and after your surgery while in the facility; surgical supplies used by the physician and staff; equipment used in the facility; surgical dressings; implants except those specifically classified as premium implants that require additional patient payment; certain types of drugs are also separately charged.

 Name of anesthesia provider group: VBLC Anesthesia, LLC (effective 9-1-19)